The Inner Light (Star Trek: The Next Generation): Plot

 On stardate 45944.1, the Enterprise-D finishes a magnetic wave survey of the Parvenium system and finds an unknown probe.
 The device rapidly scans the ship and directs an energy beam at Captain Picard, who wakes up to find himself on Kataan, a non-Federation planet.
-His wife, Eline, tells Picard that he is Kamin, an iron weaver recovering from a fever.
-Picard speaks of his life on the Enterprise but Eline and their close friend Batai try to convince Picard that his memories were only dreams and incorporate him into their society as Kamin.
+A woman, Eline, tells Picard that he is Kamin, an iron weaver recovering from a fever, and that she is his wife.
+Picard speaks of his life on the Enterprise but Eline and their close friend Batai convince Picard that his memories were only feverish dreams.
 Picard begins living his life as Kamin in his village, Ressik, having children with Eline and learning to play the flute.
 Kamin spends much time outdoors and with his Dobsonian telescope studying nature.
-As years pass, he begins to notice that the drought is caused by increased radiation from the planet's sun.
+As years pass, he begins to notice that radiation from the planet's sun is increasing, causing a drought.
 He sends reports to the planet's leaders, who seem to ignore his concerns.

 On Enterprise, the crew continues attempts to revive Picard.
 They try to block the influence of the probe but Picard nearly dies, so they are forced to let it continue.
 They trace the rocket's trajectory to a system whose sun went nova 1,000 years before, rendering life extinct in the system.

 Years pass and Kamin outlives Eline and Batai.
 Kamin and his daughter Meribor continue their study of the drought.
 They find that it is not temporary; the extinction of life on the planet is inevitable.
 Kamin confronts a government official who privately admits to him that they already know this but keep it secret to avoid panic.
 The official gravely points out to Kamin that they have only recently launched artificial satellites using primitive rockets: their race simply does not possess the technology to evacuate people before their planet is rendered uninhabitable.